Select form

 Frequently Asked Questions

-What is the difference between the four collections?
+What is the difference between the four sweet pea collections?

-Colour palette.
-All four contain the same top-quality plants grown to the same standard; the difference is the colour range you get.
+Colour palette is the only difference.
+All four contain the same quality plants grown to the same standard.
 Cottage Garden gives you the widest spread, Twilight focuses on darker shades, Royal on bold jewel tones, and Pastel on the softest colours.
 All include scented varieties.

-Can I request specific varieties in my collection?
+Can I request specific varieties in my sweet pea collection?

-No - the collections are chosen by our nursery team based on what is looking at its best when your order is packed.
-If you want specific named varieties, order them individually from our full range.
+The collections are chosen by our nursery team based on what looks its best when your order is packed, so we cannot accommodate variety requests.
+If you want specific named varieties, order them individually from our full sweet pea range.

-A minimum of three, though you may get more.
+A minimum of three varieties, though you may get more.
 Each collection contains 8 plants in total.
+The exact mix depends on what is growing well at dispatch time.

-Sweet pea seedlings go out between March and May each year.
-Please remember this is weather-dependent.
-We will email you the expected dispatch date after you order, keep you up to date on any changes to the plan, and send another notification when your plants have been picked and packed and are on their way by next-day courier.
+Sweet pea seedlings go out between March and May each year, weather permitting.
+We email you the expected dispatch date after you order, keep you up to date on any changes, and send a notification when your plants have been picked, packed, and are on their way by next-day courier.

-Yes.
-Use large containers - at least 3 litres of compost per plant - and provide a sturdy support.
+All four collections grow well in large containers with at least 4 litres of compost per plant and a sturdy support.
 Feed more frequently than you would plants in the ground, and water daily in warm weather.
-Our growing guide has full container advice.
+Our container growing guide has full advice.

-Absolutely.
-Two collections give you 16 plants, enough to fill a generous wigwam or a 2-2.5 metre run of netting.
-Mixing a themed collection (Twilight, Royal, or Pastel) with the Cottage Garden Mix adds depth without losing the random, informal effect.
+Two collections give you 16 plants – enough for a generous wigwam or a 2–2.5 metre run of netting.
+Mixing a themed collection (Twilight, Royal, or Pastel) with the Cottage Garden Mix adds depth without losing the random, informal effect that makes mixed sweet peas so appealing.

-No. The plants are packed without individual labels.
-This is part of the charm - you discover what you have as the flowers open.
+The plants arrive without individual labels, which is part of the charm.
+You discover what you have as the flowers open.
 If knowing the variety name matters to you, our individually named sweet peas are a better option.

 Do sweet peas come back the following year?

-No. Sweet peas are hardy annuals - one glorious season, then they are done.
-At the end of summer, cut the stems away but leave the roots in place.
-Sweet peas belong to the legume family and deposit nitrogen in the soil as they grow, so whatever follows them gets a natural boost.
+Sweet peas are hardy annuals – one glorious season from June to September, then they are done.
+At the end of summer, cut the stems at ground level but leave the roots in the soil.
+Sweet peas are legumes and fix nitrogen through root nodules, so whatever you plant next in that spot gets a natural boost.

 Secure, One-Tap Checkout